Nicola Willis: Rates capping

 In early July 2025, Willis said that the Government was exploring capping local and regional councils' rates as a means of combating alleged "wasteful spending."
 She also said that councils should consider using other funding and financing tools to fund infrastructure.
 In response, Labour leader Chris Hipkins criticised the National-led coalition government's reversal of the previous Labour government's policies including the Three Waters reform programme for contributing to councils' rate increases.
 Similarly, Local Government New Zealand president and Mayor of Selwyn Sam Broughton said that capping rates would leave local councils unable to fund essential infrastructure.
 By contrast, Mayor of Christchurch Phil Mauger supported the Government's rates capping proposal, stating that there needed to be greater clarity around "basic" spending.

-Education

-On 30 April 2025, Willis and Education Minister Erica Stanford announced that the Government would be introducing financial literacy into the primary school curriculum from 2027 as part of the social sciences curriculum.
+2026 review of Reserve Bank's COVID policies

+On 11 February 2026, Willis announced the Government would review the Reserve Bank of New Zealand's decisions during the COVID-19 pandemic to lower the Official Cash Rate to 0.25 and inject NZ$55 billion worth of digital money into the New Zealand economy.

+2026 budget

+In late May 2026, Willis released the 2026 New Zealand budget.
+During the 2026 Budget Speech, she said that the Government's "responsible approach" to spending would allow the New Zealand economy to return to surplus by 2028/29.
+She said the strained "rules-based global system" had led countries to boost their defence spending.
+Willis also acknowledged the impact of the 2026 Iran war on petrol and diesel prices for households and businesses.
+Willis also warned that the New Zealand Government was facing a significant burden of debt amounting to $9 billion in interest each year.
+She also said that New Zealand needed to reduce its debt due to its negative sovereign debt rating from Fitch Ratings and Moody's.
+Willis also rejected the idea of using "election-year band-aids and sugar hits" to "bribe voters," and said that the Government would focus on "getting the books in order."